Trawniki men: Organization

 Auxiliaries were not allowed to wear German uniforms or insignia, carry German weapons, or use German ranks.
 This was mostly for political reasons.
 The racial policies of Nazi Germany regarded Slavs as subhuman and not deserving to be treated as German soldiers.
 There was also a real fear of mutiny or desertion by foreigners in German uniform.
-To reinforce the social levels between them, guards were therefore referred to as Wachmannen ("watchmen") rather than Schützen ("riflemen") and given different uniforms and rank insignia.
+To reinforce the social levels between them, guards were therefore referred to as Wachmänner ("watchmen") rather than Schützen ("riflemen") and given different uniforms and rank insignia.
 A practical reason for this policy was that there was a dearth of German equipment to be spared, yet piles of captured war materiel that would otherwise be unused.

 The German officers and senior NCOs were issued the obsolete black M32 SS tunic or field-grey M37 tunic with blue facings.
 This was to mark them out from the men they commanded, but at the same time denoted them as auxiliaries rather than regular troops.

 Units were initially organized in Gruppen (Gruppe ["Group"] > "squad") of about 50 men and Züge (Zug ["Procession"] > "platoon") of around 90 to 120 men.
 These were further assigned to companies and battalions, under German officers and higher-level NCOs.
 After they abandoned Trawniki in 1944 ahead of the Soviet advance, they were reorganized into combat units.
 This is when they introduced the Rotten (Rotte ["Chain"] > "File" or "Fire Team") level of organization at a time when the depleted German Army was consolidating into Halbzüge ("half-platoons" or "Sections").
 This was perhaps adopted to deter desertion, a big problem towards the end of the war.

 The guards initially wore their Soviet Army uniforms.
 In the autumn of 1941 they were given the dyed-black Polish Army uniforms worn by the former Selbstschutz forces.
 In the summer of 1942 they were issued brown Belgian Army uniforms for warm weather wear.
 The guardsmen tended to wear a mixture of the two.
 They were usually issued captured enemy weapons but sometimes received German Mauser Kar-98 carbines.
 Automatic rifles and pistols were issued when on special assignment.